lucianhu/rnaseq/README.md

 ### Prepare a Parameters File

 Prepare a YAML file with the necessary pipeline parameters.
-Note that parameters must be provided via the CLI or the Nextflow -params-file option.
-Custom config files (via the -c Nextflow option) can be used for other configurations except for parameters like input, output_dir, fasta, and gtf.

 `nf-params-rna.yaml`
 ```yaml